okuretakodimo/inari-discord-bot/README.md

 ---
 ## What is Inari?

 Inari is a Discord.js moderation bot, made to do basic tasks in a server.
-It's features include NSFW (WIP), Fun (WIP), Moderation, and Music (WIP)..
-Yes, everything is WIP so far. except for Moderation (That's good I think)
+It's features include Fun (WIP), Moderation, and Information commands.

 ---
 ### Backstory

-*Supposed* to be a secondary bot, but priorities switched due to me being an idiot ¯\_(ツ)_/¯
+Originally started working on the bot only for my server but I decided to make it public and utilize it for public use.

 ---
 ## Commands